leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 ## BRAT cIS

-Age of Activity:

-Anabranch:

-Blowout:

-Breach:
+Age of Activity: Assessing age of activity will primarily rely on looking at how old the chewed wood looks.
+When beavers chew trees down they usually leave a pile of wood chips behind.
+Both the color of these and the stump of the tree they came from can be used to estimate when a beaver

+Anabranch: Branches from the main stem of the river that rejoin the river downstream.

+Backwater: Backwaters are where the water is delivered by back flow as a result of some downstream channel restriction rather than being delivered by the current of the river.

+Blowout: A dam blowout is catastrophic damage to the dam.
+This dam holds back very limited water because so much has been knocked out.

+Breach: This is mild damage to the dam so that it doesn't hold back all water but isn't completely broken away.

+Channel Setting:

 Ephemeral: A stream that only flows when there is a storm/runoff event that feeds it water.
 These usually dry up shortly after the event.

 Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
 This is usually found in the pond behind a dam.

-Intermittent: Streams that flow for a short while after run off but not year round
+Intermittent: Streams that flow for some time after run off but not year round, these dry up or have disconnected residual ponds at some point in the year.

 Material Harvest: Main evidence here is freshly felled trees with a pile of wood shavings around the cut.

-Perennial:

-Proximity to Expansion Zone:
+Perennial: Perennial streams flow year round, without drying up during the year.

+Proximity to Expansion Zone: This metric is one that evaluates the potential for the expansion of the beaver's range.
+As beaver reproduce and the colony grows the older kits will be dispersing into the broader area.

 <div align="center">
 <a class="hollow button" href="{{ site.baseurl }}/Documentation"><i class="fa fa-info-circle"></i> Back to Documentation </a>